The Segment Web App

 The Catalog is always growing, so check out the “New and Noteworthy” section from time to time to see what’s new!

-Personas and Protocols
+Engage and Protocols

 The Workspace Settings tab shows more information about your workspace, including your team settings, GDPR requests, and so on.
 You might not have access to edit these settings!

 The User Preferences tab shows your individual account settings, including Notification settings.

 The Usage tab shows how many API calls or Monthly Tracked Users (MTUs) your workspace has used this month - which can be important for keeping an eye on your Segment bill.

 The Health tab lists any repeated or consistent errors, which can help alert you to misconfigurations or data issues which you can correct.

 Issues on the Health tab are sorted by Sources, Destinations, Warehouses, and again by type.

 If errors are present, they’re sorted by type and include information about how long ago they were last seen, and how many times they’ve occurred.
 You can click the wrench icon on an individual error line to view the Event Delivery tool and see the erroring payload and response.
 You can also disable, or delete the erroring integration from this menu.

 The Privacy Portal allows you to inspect data coming into your Segment account, check it for Personally Identifying Information (PII), classify it based on how sensitive the information is, and then determine which categories of data to send to different destinations.
 Read more about these tools in the Privacy Portal documentation.